ColumPaget/menubuilder.lua/README.md

 	-submenu [size]    For any groups that are not top-level and which contain less than <size> items, show the items in the parent group, rather than in a submenu.

 ```
-Multiple 'window manager' arguements can be supplied and can contain the following values:
+Multiple 'window manager' arguments can be supplied and can contain the following values:

 ```
 	all                this will write out menu files for all supported window managers